 Need help posting bail?
 Phone numbers for Utah bail bondsmen are listed below:

 - Bad Boys Bail Bonds: Lehi – (801) 768-4348

 - All Area Bail Bonds – (801) 695-9667

 - Hy & Mike’s Bail Bonds – (801) 426-9400

 - Rebel Bail Bonds – (801) 491-3203

-If you have questions about bail, are worried that your loved one’s Constitutional rights have been violated, or need help understanding the charges or the legal process, our criminal defense lawyers can help.
+If you have questions about bail, are worried that your loved one’s Constitutional rights have been violated, or need help understanding the charges or the legal process, a Salt Lake City criminal defense lawyer can help.
 We have over 16 years of experience handling thousands of felonies and misdemeanors, and give free initial consultations.
 We are also available to visit the jail in case of an emergency.

 To discuss how we can assist you in a free and confidential legal consultation, call the law offices of Overson Law LLC at (801) 758-2287 today.
 Our attorneys handle criminal charges involving sex crimes, drug crimes, homicide, and other offenses.